CBMVC/ChariTi-CB/README.md

     {id:1,name:'test'}=====in test file line 10

-### 6. By default, ChariTi will save all default information into DB, if you don't want to do it, you can set the `logToDB` to false in app.json.
+#### 6. By default, ChariTi will save all debug(APP.log) information into DB, if you don't want to do it, you can set the `logToDB` to false in app.json.

-### 7. Enhance the update function, you can set the app store and google play url in app.json, if the `minimumVersion` is not support udpate, the app can popup the user go to the app store(android with google play) for download the app.
+#### 7. Enhance the update function, you can set the app store and google play url in app.json, if the `minimumVersion` is not support udpate, the app can popup the user go to the app store(android with google play) for download the app.